inkerjs/inking/README.md

 ## Concept

 - Just Like MobX, the object Tinar return is not a plain object, but an Observable or Computed object which is hijacked by Proxy.
 All `get` and `set` operations are hijacked, which makes it possible to collect dependencies on trigger reactions.
-- A very important issue is that the Computed value needs to be triggered when it is actually updated.
-Many lightweight class MobX libraries don't implement it, which causes repeated reaction triggers.
-Tinar start a transaction with the call to `set` and the function(AOP by Proxy).
-The reaction triggered in the transaction will not be invoked immediately, but staged and there will only be one copy in stash.
-And at the end of the outermost transaction, all the reactions will be triggered.
-- Although some test cases have been added, Tinar is still in a prototype phase and needs `tinar-react` and Devtools.
+- Although some test cases have been added, Tinar is still in a prototype phase and needs `tinar-react` and devtools.
-- Feel free to leave any message in the issue.
+- Feel free to leave any thing in the [issue](https://github.com/tinarjs/tinar/issues/new) ❤️.

 ## Usage